jordandsnyder/oldwebsite/research/drc.md

 title: Democratic Republic of the Congo
 permalink: /research/drc/
 ---
+## What Has Been Lost?
+An Exploration of Conservation of Resources Theory and Psychological Distress in the Eastern Democratic Republic of the Congo

 The eastern Democratic Republic of the Cong (DRC) has been in a state of protracted conflict for the past 20 years.
 Rates of exposure to potentially traumatic events, as well as